 The search ability of a website is an important function for any website because it helps visitors find the information they want, faster.
 This will improve their overall experience and will increase the likeliness of them returning to the site.

 Links on your website must be working, both internally and externally.
-This can be a major turn off for customers since they will get frustrated with the broken links and go to a competitor’s website for their needs instead.
+This can be a major turn off for customers.
+They will get frustrated with the broken links and go to a competitor’s website for their needs instead.

 Search Engine Optimization